 If the responsible area has a reasonable concern that the student may be unable to do so, they may prevent or remove the student from undertaking the particular professional experience.
 An explanation should be provided in writing to the student by the Relevant Responsible Officer which details why the student will not be permitted to undertake the particular professional experience.

-The University Appeals Committee determines appeals by students against a decision made by an Executive Dean that a student is unprepared for professional experience in relation to a work integrated learning (WIL) activity which forms a formal and assessed component of a QUT course (C/4.4).
+The University Appeals Committee determines appeals by students against a decision made by an Executive Dean that a student is unprepared for professional experience in relation to a professional experience activity which forms a formal and assessed component of a QUT course (C/4.4).

 An appeal must be in writing and must be submitted to the Secretary of Appeals Committee within 20 working days of receiving final written notice of the decision of the Executive Dean.
 The decision of Appeals Committee is final.

 Records must be managed according to QUT’s Records management policy (F/6.1).

 Faculty executive dean / relevant responsible officer means the member of staff, within the organisational area at QUT through which the professional experience activity was organised, who has the authority to make a determination about a student’s preparedness for professional experience and whether or not the student may engage in a professional experience activity.